Gera1313/6-Weather-Dashboard/README.md

 ## Notes

 Few issues to fix:
-1. The displayed dates.
-The current date is repeated in the first day of the 5-day weather forecast and it shouldn't because it shows tomorrow's weather info.
-The date should display the next day after the current date.
-2. Need to add weather icons as well.
-3. Need to syle it using CSS.
+1. Need to syle it some more using CSS.

 UPDATE 12/11/23: Embarking on the journey to address code issues, meticulously refactor the existing snippets, and enhance the overall aesthetics of both the codebase and the web application.